In 2022, tuition for full-time students at Loyola University New Orleans was $43,160 a year.

-Loyola University New Orleans is a private, religious institution, so it has the same tuition for residents of Louisiana as it does for residents from other states.
+Loyola University New Orleans is a private, religious institution, which means it has the same tuition for residents of Louisiana as it does for students who live in other states.

 Loyola University New Orleans has the same tuition for international students as for those from out of state.